pulumi/terraform-provider-google-beta/website/docs/r/kms_key_ring_import_job.html.markdown

 ~> **Note:** KeyRingImportJobs cannot be deleted from Google Cloud Platform.
-Destroying a Terraform-managed KeyRingImportJob will remove it from state but *will not delete the resource on the server.*
+Destroying a KeyRingImportJob will remove it from state but *will not delete the resource on the server.*